Professor Mario Gongora

 Prof. Gongora has extensive experience in the analysis and modelling of natural inspired systems and behaviours using computational tools.
 His experience involves the use of evolutionary computing and machine learning techniques to identify systems from large/incomplete datasets, modelling and emergence of complex behaviour in artificial systems and environments; and use of the models to simulate, predict or optimise the performance of systems in an on-going automated learning cycle.

 He runs a spinout company to commercialise applications of his research into robust behaviour simulation and optimisation systems for customers in large Venues and complex processes.
-This enterprise has additionally benefited from Dr. Gongora’s close contacts with industrial partners.
+This enterprise has additionally benefited from Prof. Gongora’s close contacts with industrial partners.

 Prof. Gongora works in close contact with external partners, taking the expertise from the University to Industry and Society.